 4. The best premium 65-inch TV: Sony BRAVIA A1E OLED

-Sony's brand-new flagship TV for 2017 is returning to OLED
+Sony's flagship TV from last year returned to OLED

 Screen size: 65-inch | Tuner: Youview | Resolution: 3840 x 2160 | Panel technology: OLED | Smart TV: Android TV | Curved: No | Dimensions: 1228 x 711 x 86mm (W x H x D)